Should You Spend Your IRA or RRSP First? Cross-Border Explained

 3. Basis Crystallization: Before moving to the U.S., selling off RRSP investments can limit the taxable growth to the period post-migration.
 This maneuver can be significant for reducing future liabilities.

-4. Similar Canadian Taxation: Both IRA and RRSP withdrawals are fully taxable in Canada, so there’s no direct advantage for either account when you’re considering just Canadian taxes.
+4. Similar Canadian Taxation: Both IRA or RRSP withdrawals are fully taxable in Canada, so there’s no direct advantage for either account when you’re considering just Canadian taxes.

 Considerations for Cross Border Residents